Before we talk about how to spend 10 days in Korea, I have a confession: I have a dysfunctional love/hate relationship with South Korea.

-Sorry, Seoul.
-We love you, but there’s someone else.
-There’s no place in Korea that lives up to expectations better than the fascinating city of Gyeongju.
-It’s nothing short of the cultural and spiritual heart of Korea, a destination that ultimately checks off all the boxes that drove you here in the first place.
+No place during your 10 days in South Korea will live up to expectation better than Gyeongju.
+This fascinating city is nothing short of the cultural and spiritual heart of Korea.
+Gyeongju checks off all the boxes that drove you to visit South Korea in the first place.

-Give yourself at least 3 days to explore to Gyeongju, more if you can hack it.
+Give yourself at least 3 days to explore to Gyeongju on your itinerary, more if you can hack it.
 Gyeongju is known for a lot of things, but disappointing visitors who take in its charms slowly isn’t one of them!

 What to Do in Gyeongju